ckb-next/ckb-next/README.md

 - Per-key lighting and animation
 - Reactive lighting
 - Multiple profiles/modes with hardware save function
+- Adjustable mouse DPI with ability to change DPI on button press

 **Roadmap** (roughly in order)
 - **v0.3 release:**